 The heading line can help you hone in on exactly which peak you are eyeing in the distance.
 Oh hello there, Uneva Peak!

-It is important to note that the CalTopo mobile app always has north up on the map no matter what direction you are facing.
-This type of map orientation is referred to as north up.
+You have the option to orient your map with north up or heading up.
+By default the mobile map viewer is north up- in other words the top of the map is north.
 The blue compass arrow (or heading line) will move to indicate the cardinal direction that the top of the phone is facing.
 If you aren’t used to it, it can take a little bit of practice to get comfortable; however one major advantage of using north up map orientation for winter travel is that you always know what aspect you are viewing.

 Are there any layers or tools on the mobile app that you find particularly useful for planning winter travel that you think we missed?
 Tips or tricks?
 Questions or comments?
 Leave them below!